kylej1994/kylej1994.github.io/README.md

 I've been using Python, Pandas, and Spark since 2016, and their associated toolkits.

-Other stuff I use a lot: sklearn, xgBoost, SHAP, Jenkins, Azkaban
+Other stuff I use a lot: sklearn, pandas, numpy, seaborn, xgBoost, SHAP, Jenkins, Azkaban

-Stuff I'm trying to pick-up: Dask
+Stuff I'm trying to pick-up: Dask, Docker

 ### Some public stuff I've worked on